watertrans/article-summarizer/README.md

 ## Develop
 - Open the `src` folder in VSCode.
 - Use Command Palette (F1) to select `Dev Containers: Reopen in Container`.
+- Create a table named `summarizer` in local Azure Storage Emulator.
 - Start debugging using the `F5` key.

 ## Build